 A significant portion of our intellectual property has been developed by our employees in the course of their employment by us.
-Under the Israeli Patent Law, 5727-1967 or the "Patent Law", inventions conceived by an employee in the course of and as a result of his or her employment with a company are regarded as "service inventions," which belong to the employer, unless there is a specific agreement between the employee and an employee, the Israeli Compensation and Royalties Committee (the "Committee"), a body constituted under the Patent Law, will determine whether the employee is entitled to remuneration for his or her inventions.
+Under the Israeli Patent Law, 5727-1967 or the "Patent Law", inventions conceived by an employee in the course of and as a result of his or her employment with a company are regarded as "service inventions," which belong to the employer, unless there is a specific agreement between the employee and employer giving the employee service invention rights.
+The Patents Law also provides that if there is no such agreement between an employer and an employee, the Israeli Compensation and Royalties Committee (the "Committee"), a body constituted under the Patent Law, will determine whether the employee is entitled to remuneration for his or her inventions.
 Case law clarifies that the right to receive consideration for "service inventions" can be waived by the employee and that in certain circumstances, such waiver does not necessarily have to be explicit.
 The Committee will examine, on a case-by-case basis, the general contractual framework between the parties, using interpretation rules of the general Israeli contract laws.
 Further, the Committee has not yet determined one specific formula for calculating this remuneration, but rather uses the criteria specified in the Patents Law.